Jolene: Content

-The song tells of the narrator confronting Jolene, a stunningly beautiful woman, who she worries will steal away her lover/husband.
+The song tells of the narrator confronting Jolene, a stunningly beautiful woman, who she worries will steal away her lover or husband.
 Throughout the song, the narrator implores Jolene, "Please don't take him just because you can."
-The song is unclear about whether or not Jolene intends to steal the narrator's lover, an ambiguity that has been addressed in several answer songs.
-Onstage in 1988, Parton told the audience that "Jolene" was a true story and the reason she did not like to sing it too often.
+The lyrics state the narrator's partner is fixated on Jolene and speaks her name in his sleep, but it is unclear if Jolene actually intends to steal the narrator's lover, an ambiguity that has been addressed in several answer songs.

 In 2019, the podcast Dolly Parton's America had an episode addressing the question of whether the narrator's focus on Jolene's beauty and desirability is indicative of her own attraction to Jolene.
-A musicologist wrote and performed a fourth verse which makes this interpretation explicit; when the podcast's hosts played audio of this performance for Parton, she responded that this was "another take on it".
+A musicologist wrote and performed a fourth verse, which makes this interpretation explicit; when the podcast's hosts played audio of this performance for Parton, she responded that this was "another take on it".

-Release
+Commercial performance

-The song became Parton's second solo number-one single on the country charts after being released as a single in October 1973 (prior to the album's release).
-It reached the top position in February 1974; it was also a moderate pop hit for her and a minor adult contemporary chart entry.
+The song became Parton's second solo number-one single on the country charts after being released as a single in January 1974 (prior to the album's release).
+It reached the top position in February 1974; it was also her first appearance on the Billboard Hot 100, where it entered the top 60, and a minor adult contemporary chart entry.
 As of December 2019, the song had sold 935,000 digital copies in the US since it became available for digital download.

-The song was released as a single later in the UK, and became Parton's first top ten hit song in the country, reaching number seven in the UK Singles Chart in 1976.
+The song was released as a single later in the UK, and became Parton's first charting song in the country, reaching number seven in the UK Singles Chart in 1976.
 The song also re-entered the chart when Parton performed at the Glastonbury festival in 2014.
-The song has sold 255,300 digital copies in the UK as of January 2017.
+The song had sold 255,300 digital copies in the UK as of January 2017.
+According to the Official Charts Company, it is Parton's third most-streamed track in the UK with over 209.4 million streams.
+Interest in the song renewed after Parton's death in 2026, with streams on Spotify increasing by 630 percent worldwide.
+"Jolene" reached number 9 on the UK singles chart in the following week, along with other songs in Parton's library that recharted.
+The following week, it climbed to number 6, reaching a new peak.
+As of August 2026, "Jolene" has amassed 2,127,139 total units in the United Kingdom since 1994.